heyajohnny/afvalinfo/README.md

 Please take a look @ <a href="https://github.com/bafplus/HA-afvalinfo-card" target="_blank">bafplus</a>.
 He made some awesome Lovelace cards for Afvalinfo.

 ### Issues
-If there are any problems with the integration, please first test your address over [here](https://4fv4l.nl).
+If there are any problems with the integration, please first test your address over [here]([https://4fv4l.nl](https://trashapi.azurewebsites.net/index.html)) and try out the /Trash request.
 If this also doesn't work feel free to create an issue [here](https://github.com/heyajohnny/afvalinfo/issues)